bobleesj/cifkit/news/dev.rst

 **Fixed:**

-* polyhedron analysis upgrade: amount of supported polyhedrons shapes is increased
+* Fixed error in polyhedron volume caclulation for CN=5 and other polyhedrons with central atom on the same plane with equatorial atoms.

 **Security:**